mkumar73/beckernick.github.io/_posts/2016-09-13-yelp-reviews.markdown

 ### Preparing the Data

 First, I'll use `pandas.read_csv` to create an iterator object with chunks of size 1000.
 With this, I can loop through the iterator and each loop will return a chunk of size 1000 from the dataset until I reach the end.
+I'll skip the first 10,000 rows since we already read that into memory and will use that as a validation set.

 ```python
 reviews_iterator = pd.read_csv('/Users/nickbecker/Python_Projects/yelp_academic_challenge/yelp_academic_dataset_review.csv',